Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

-\textbf{ A fundamental remark is that the continuity at $x_{\infty}$ of $\mc{U}$ and $\mc{P}$ derives by a sort of continuity at the same point of the selection $\mc{T}$ of the graphs of the infinitesimal generators of the semigroups $\mc{U}$}, where this sort of continuity has to be understood in the following sense.
+\emph {An essential factor is that the continuity at $x_{\infty}$ of $\mc{U}$ and $\mc{P}$ derives by a sort of continuity at the same point of the section $\mc{T}$ of the graphs of the infinitesimal generators of the semigroups in the range of $\mc{U}$}, where the sort of continuity has to be understood in the following sense.
 For every $x\in X$ let $\mc{T}(x)$ be the graph of the infinitesimal generator $T_{x}$ of the semigroup $\mc{U}(x)$, then